Benjamin Lay

+Life

 Benjamin Lay was born in 1682 to Quaker parents in Copford, near Colchester, England.
-After working as a farmhand and shepherd, then an apprentice glove-maker, Lay ran away to London and became a sailor at age 21; he later returned to England and married Sarah Smith by 1718.
-In 1718, Lay moved to Barbados as a merchant, but soon his abolitionist principles, fueled by his Quaker radicalism, made him hugely unpopular with those fellow residents who broadly profited from slavery and human trafficking.
-In 1731, Lay emigrated to the British Pennsylvania colony, settling first in Philadelphia (in what is now the Olney neighborhood), and later in Abington.
-In Abington, he was one of the earliest and most zealous opponents of slavery, at a time when Quakers were not yet organized in opposition to slavery.
+After working as a farm labourer and shepherd, later as an apprentice glove-maker, Lay ran away to London and became a sailor at age 21.
+He later returned to England and had married Sarah Smith by 1718.

+In 1718 Lay moved to Barbados as a merchant.
+Soon his abolitionist principles, fueled by his Quaker radicalism, made him unpopular with those fellow residents who profited from slavery and human trafficking.
+In 1731 Lay emigrated to the Province of Pennsylvania, settling first in Philadelphia (in what is now the Olney neighborhood), and later in Abington.
+In Abington he was one of the earliest and most zealous opponents of slavery, at a time when Quakers were not yet organized in opposition to slavery.
+On one occasion Lay carried an animal bladder filled with red pokeberry juice under his coat in order to stage a protest.

-Lay stood barely over four feet tall, referring to himself as "Little Benjamin".
+Lay stood barely 4 ft tall, referring to himself as "Little Benjamin".
 He was a hunchback with a protruding chest, and his arms were as long as his legs.
-He was a vegetarian; he ate only fruits, vegetables, and honey, and drank only milk and water.
-He did not believe that humans were superior to non-human animals and created his own clothes to boycott the slave-labor industry.
-He would not wear anything, nor eat anything, made from the loss of animal life or provided by any degree by slave labor.
+Lay became a vegetarian after killing a groundhog that had ravaged his garden.
+He had nailed its body parts to the corners of his garden.
+He felt remorse over the incident and after reading the works of Thomas Tryon declared himself a vegetarian and recommended a quiet, rural life based on "harmony and unity" with the world.
+Lay came to view a divine pantheistic presence of God in all living things; he opposed the death penalty in all instances.

+As a vegetarian he ate fruits, honey and vegetables, and drank only milk and water.
+He planted apple, peach and walnut trees and managed a large apiary.
+Honey was a staple of his diet; he never killed the bees.
+He also grew potatoes, radishes and squash.
+His favourite meal was "turnips boiled, and afterwards roasted".

+Lay created his own clothes to boycott all commodities produced by the exploitation of others, including animals.
+He refused to use the wool of sheep and wore only flax-made garments.
 Refusing to participate in what he described in his tracts as a degraded, hypocritical, tyrannical, and even demonic society, Lay was committed to a lifestyle of almost complete self-sustenance after his beloved wife died.
-Dwelling in the Pennsylvania countryside in a cave with outside entryway attached, Lay kept goats, farmed notably with fruit trees, and spun the flax he grew into clothing for himself.
+Dwelling in the Pennsylvania countryside in a cave with outside entryway attached, Lay farmed fruit trees and spun the flax he grew into clothing for himself.
 Inside the cave he stowed his library: two hundred books of theology, biography, history and poetry.

-He was distinguished less for his eccentricities than for his philanthropy.
-He published over 200 pamphlets, most of which were impassioned polemics against various social institutions of the time, particularly slavery, capital punishment, the prison system, the moneyed Pennsylvania Quaker elite, etc.
+He published more than 200 pamphlets, most of which were impassioned polemics against various social institutions of the time, particularly slavery, capital punishment, the prison system, and the wealthy Pennsylvania Quaker elite.